CompSci10/web-site-assignment-minhdatng0/README.md

  * https://youtu.be/DX-LoNaUr6w
  * https://youtu.be/gqOEoUR5RHg (1hr video tutorial..., yes you need to watch the whole video)

 3. Create a new public repository by clicking on the green ```New Repository``` button on your GitHub landing page.
 Your new repository has to be named ```your-user-name.github.io``` where you replace ```you-user-name``` with your GitHub user name, for example GitHub user Tony-Stark-CS would name his repository ```Tony-Stark-CS.github.io```.
-It is very important that your repository is named exactly this way or it will not be working.
-Note that you are __not__ forking this repository or accepting an assignment repository for this assignment..., instead, you are creating and settign up you own repository on GitHub.
+It is very important that your repository is named exactly this way or it will not work.
+Note that you are __not__ forking this repository or accepting an assignment repository for this assignment..., instead, you are creating and setting up you own repository on GitHub.

 ![](Untitled.png)

 4. In the next few steps you will download the Bootstrap framwork and add it your new repository.
-Go to http://http://getbootstrap.com/getting-started/#download and select the link button saying ```Download Bootstrap```.
+Go to http://http://getbootstrap.com/getting-started/#download and click o the [Download Bootstrap](https://github.com/twbs/bootstrap/releases/download/v3.3.7/bootstrap-3.3.7-dist.zip) button.

 5. Unzip the downloaded file.
 The unzipped file contains three folders ```css```, ```fonts```, and ```js```.
 Add all three folders (and their contents to your new GitHub repository.
-You can add them by either uploading the folders directly through the browser or adding them to your cloned repository on your computer.
+You can add them by either uploading the folders directly through the browser or adding them to your cloned repository on your computer and sync/push to GitHub.

 6. Go to ```http://getbootstrap.com/getting-started/#template```, copy the HTML code for the Basic template and add it to a file named ```index.html```.
 Save the file to your new repository.
 Your GitHub repository should now look this way.
 ![](image-github.png)

 7. Your "web page" is now live (although there is not much on it yet).
-The URL for it is ```https://tony-stark-cs.github.io/index.html``` (where you replace ```tony-stark-cs``` with your own GitHub user name.
-Every time you update your webpage and commit (and sync/push if you work locally) the changes will be refelected on this web page (there may be a slight delay before the changes appear).
+The URL for your web page is ```https://tony-stark-cs.github.io/index.html``` (where you replace ```tony-stark-cs``` with your own GitHub user name.
+Every time you update your webpage and commit (and sync/push if you work locally) the changes will be refelected on this web page (note that there may be a slight delay before the changes appear).

 ## Creating a web page
-Now that you have your basic template for a web page set up you will add contents to it and format it using the Bootstrap framweork.
-For this part of the assignment you are required to do extensive online research.
+Now that you have your basic template for a web page you will add contents to it and format it using the Bootstrap framwork.
+For this part of the assignment you are required to do extensive online research to understand how the Bootstrap framework works.
 The main [Bootstrap web site](http://getbootstrap.com/) is a good starting point for information on the capabilities of the framwork and for code examples.

-Your website will be featuring a musician or music group of your choice and will consist of the following seperate web pages:
+Your website will be featuring a musician or music group of your choice and will consist of the following separate web pages:
  * ```index.html``` - landing page that will introduce the musician/group and link to the other pages.
  * ```history.html``` - subpage that will provide a brief professional history of the musician/group.
  * ```discography.html``` - a subpage listing all (or selected) albums.
  It is up to you to decide how you want to format the pages and what type of information to include.
 But your site has to include the following components to recieve a 50% mark:
   * At least 5 embedded images of the musician/group/albums/etc (images have to be part of your repository)
   * At least 5 links to other sites
-  * Include appropriate text relatinmg to the musician/group
+  * Include appropriate text relating to the musician/group
   * Proper heading tags
   * At least one ordered list and one unordered list
   * Each page has to include a ```<hr>``` tag to separate the footer from the rest of the page
-  * The footer section has to include today's date and a "Created by ..." statement
+  * The footer section has to include today's date, a "Created by ..." statement and a link to the hosting GitHub repository.
   * The head-section of all the pages have to be properly formated, e.g. include the ```<title>``` tag giving the page title e.g. ```<title>Pink Floyd by Dr. P</title>```.
-  * Web page has to be attractive and properly formatted (for this assignment - looks matter!).
+  * Web page has to be attractive and properly formatted (in this assignment - looks matter!) and use proper English language (grammar and spelling).

  To get a mark of >50% your site has to include all of the above + the following components:
  * Up to 60% - All of the above + modifications of the CSS style sheet (in the ```css`` folder), e.g. background color, link color, font, page dimensions etc.